Best electric SUVs 2024

 Add in an electric range of up to 343 miles and a cabin with a modern, fresh feelgood factor and it’s no surprise that the XC40 is a hugely popular choice.

-The Audi e-tron is now an entire family of SUVs, made up of a regular SUV and a coupe-like ‘Sportback’ SUV, similar to the BMW X6.
-There are also sporty ‘S’ variants of both, meaning a total of three power options in two different styles, each with between 200 and 260 miles of electric range.
+The Audi Q8 e-tron is now an entire family of SUVs, made up of the regular SUV and a coupe-like Sportback, similar to the BMW X6.
+There are also sporty S variants of both, adding more power and aggressive styling.

 Based on the popular BMW X3 SUV, existing BMW drivers will find the interior familiar: the gear selector is where you’d expect it, and there’s a 10.3-inch media system mounted on the dashboard.
 Standard equipment includes three-zone climate control, a panoramic glass roof and an electric tailgate.